 NOVALIS CONCEPT in Osijek announces

-OPEN CALL for new compositions and a workshop at Novalis Festival
+OPEN CALL for new compositions and an instrumental workshop at Novalis Festival

 Hrvatska Poštanska Banka, Jurišićeva ulica 4 - 10000 Zagreb - Croatia